 15- The rich have their money work hard for them.
 The poor work hard for their money.

 While there is no doubt that working hard is important, working hard alone won’t make you rich.
 Millions and even billions of people work like slaves for a long time without being rich.
 Quite the opposite.
-While we see the rich spend their afternoons playing golf, shopping or lounging in luxury hotel, etc.
+While we see the rich spend their afternoons playing golf, shopping or lounging in a luxury hotel, etc.

 For the rich, working hard to make money is only temporary.
 They work hard until their money works for them and takes over.
 For the poor, working hard is a permanent situation.
 This is an important principle of the well-known book, Rich Dad Poor Dad, by the American author, Robert Kiyosaki.